The Legacy Tree Project

 Legacy Trees, such as many oaks and maples, can live 100 years or more.
 TreesGreenville is planting for the future by planting the right tree in the right place.
 Through our Play in the Shade plantings we create shade in outdoor learning and play areas at parks and schools throughout the County.
 If you are interested in working with TreesGreenville to plant trees at your school or business, please download and complete our Request for Support Form.

-With the help of our volunteers, partners, and members, TreesGreenville has planted over 3400 trees throughout Greenville County.
-There are over 120 TreesGreenville plantings in what like to think of as our County Arboretum.
+With the help of our volunteers, partners, and members, TreesGreenville has planted over 6,000 trees in parks, greenways, schools, and neighborhoods in and around Greenville County.
+There are over 120 TreesGreenville plantings in what we like to think of as our County Arboretum.
 We plant mostly native and urban hardy species.
 We plant most Saturday’s October-March and we are always looking for volunteers to come plant with us.
-Our plantings are funded through: memberships, donations, grants, honorariums & memorials, the ReLeaf Party, and the Turkey Day 8k.
+Our plantings are funded through: an annual campaign, general donations, honorariums & memorials, grants, and our two annual events, ReLEAF Day and the Turkey Day 8k.

 25,000 Trees in 10 Years